 5. How many books may I take out at one time?

-Students are allowed to borrow up to four resources at a time.
+Students are allowed to borrow up to two resources at a time.

 6. How long is the loan period?

 7. What happens if I forget to take a book back on time?

 Students will not be charged fines but they will not be able to borrow other titles until the overdue item is returned.

 8. I've lost a library book, what should I do?

 Don't panic!
 Speak to Miss O’Brien as soon as possible.
 Most books are not lost, they are merely mislaid!
 The responsibility for the book belongs to the person to whom it was issued.
 This is also relevant to books that are badly damaged.
 If a book is truly lost or damaged, then students are charged for a replacement copy.